-Quetta: Quetta Mass Transit Project and Quetta Water Supply Projects could secure funding under CPEC as these projects were dropped in 7th Joint Cooperation Committee (JCC) meeting held in Islamabad on 20-21 November.
+Quetta: Quetta Mass Transit Project and Quetta Water Supply Projects could not secure funding under CPEC as these projects were dropped in 7th Joint Cooperation Committee (JCC) meeting held in Islamabad on 20-21 November.

 In last JCC held in December 2016 in Beijing, Rs.
 25 billion were approved from Quetta Mass Transit Project and Rs.
 40 Billion for Quetta Water Supply Project which would pump water upstream from Pat-feeder canal to Quetta.